priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 **Example**-

-If the email of the admin(Logged in Applozic Dashboard) is  **jack** and password is **adminLoggedInApplozicDashboard**, then the Apz-Token will be:
+If the email of the admin account used for registering to Applzoic is  **jack@gmail.com** and password is **test**, then the Apz-Token will be:

-Apz-Token: Basic amFjazphZG1pbkxvZ2dlZEluQXBwbG96aWNEYXNoYm9hcmQ=
+Apz-Token: Basic amFja0BnbWFpbC5jb206dGVzdA==

-Apz-AppId: application key of application for which admin want to send message.
+Apz-AppId: Application Key as shown in Applozic dashboard page.